QFHS aims to support

 *** Note: To encourage new applications previous recipients however worthy, will not be considered ***

-Submitting your application: The application form downloadable here is in pdf format.
-If you wish to submit your application electronically and do not have pdf writer software, please email the QFHS Secretarysecretary@qfhs.co.uk to request an application in MS Word format.
+Submitting your application: The application form downloadable here is in either Word (Docx) or PDF format.
+If you have any difficulty using these formats or any other query please email the QFHS Secretary firstname.lastname@example.org.

 Email your completed form to the QFHS Secretary

-Click here for 2018 Small Research Application Form (pdf)
+Click here for 2023 Small Research Application Form (PDF)

 When completing your application, please note the following carefully: